-Figure 6.
-Transport Routing Architecture pattern.
+Figure 6: Transport Routing Architecture pattern

-3.4.3 Mobile Alerts Architecture pattern
+Mobile Alerts Architecture pattern

 The revolutionary concept of human-as-a-sensor is a key element of the SmartSDK project.
 The main idea is that users send an assortment of alerts such as accidents, traffic jams, pollution, etc. In order to be able to carry out such task the following discussion presents a Mobile Alerts Architecture pattern.
 The pattern comprises of a Library for NGSI that dedicates to collect location, acceleration and heading data.
-Such data is sent to Orion Context Broker using the NGSI format.
+Such data are sent to Orion Context Broker using the NGSI format.
 From the gathered data a set of notifications are sent to user.
 Using the same application, a user is able to submit a new alert based on an observed event that needs to be reported.
 Figure 7 presents the main components implemented on the aforementioned Architecture pattern.

-Figure 7.
-Mobile Alerts Architecture pattern.
+Figure 7: Mobile Alerts Architecture pattern

-3.4.4 User Management Architecture pattern
+User Management Architecture pattern

-To guarantee the user the safety of an application the following User Management Architecture pattern is presented.
+To guarantee the privacy of the user's data and the safety of the application, the following User Management Architecture pattern is presented.
 The main goal of this Architecture pattern is securing the authentication process of users and applications.
-To be able to accomplish this, the Identity Manager - keyrock is invoked.
+To be able to accomplish this, the Identity Manager - Keyrock is invoked.
 In it, domains, roles and permissions are assigned for each type of user.
 Regarding this, a user only can access from the Front-end applications that are stored in the Back-end and are declared within the Identity Manager, hence, an application can only be used by users that have permissions.
 The objective is to ensure the security of the applications by avoiding the modification of its content by users without the proper permissions.

-Figure 8.
-User Management Architecture pattern.
+Figure 8: User Management Architecture pattern

-3.5 Roadmap
+3.4 Roadmap

 The previously described architecture is presented as the current solution developed by the project partners that tries to unravel the scenario's specific needs.
-It's worth noting that anyone reading the following document might implement a different solution but the key point is to serve as an innuendo to work on while solving issues similar to the ones described in this scenario.
+It is worth noting that anyone reading the following document might implement a different solution, but the key point is to serve as a hint to consider while solving issues similar to the ones described in this scenario.
 Likewise, the recipes that are being currently created might suffer slight changes due to the new deployment strategies being employed along with their implementations.
-Currently, after a year work effort, the following components were developed attending the principles of the Smart City scenario:
+Currently, after almost two years of work effort, the following components were developed attending the principles of the Smart City scenario: